pkfln/mta-discord-rpc/README.md

 ### Testing

 First make sure it works for you before you install it. **It's recommended to be on the latest Windows 10 Build (I haven't tested it on any other OS or earlier versions of Windows).**

-You will also need to play MTA:SA through its proxy application, so Discord doesn't pickup default GTA:SA as the current playing game.
-1. Make sure your MTA:SA uses proxy_sa.exe instead of gta_sa.exe.
-To check this, open your Task Manager and see which one of both applications is running while you have MTA:SA open.
-Click [here](#discord-shows-grand-theft-auto-san-andreas-as-my-current-game) to learn how to force this behaviour.
-2. Close your MTA:SA instance if you have it running.
+1. Close your MTA:SA instance if you have it running.
-3. Download the newest release from the <a href="https://github.com/pkfln/mta-discord-rpc/releases">releases page</a> (mta-discord-rpc.exe).
+2. Download the newest release from the <a href="https://github.com/pkfln/mta-discord-rpc/releases">releases page</a> (mta-discord-rpc.exe).
-4. Open the folder containing the downloaded executable.
+3. Open the folder containing the downloaded executable.
-5. Execute the file by double-clicking it.
+4. Execute the file by double-clicking it.
-6. If you're not getting any errors, try to open MTA:SA.
+5. If you're not getting any errors, try to open MTA:SA.
-7. Check your Discord Rich Presence status and see, if it's setting your status.
+6. Check your Discord Rich Presence status and see, if it's setting your status.
-8. If everything works so far, you're ready to install it.
+7. If everything works so far, you're ready to install it.
 If you do get some errors, try to fix them or open a new issue.
 Also don't forget to check the [Troubleshooting](#troubleshooting) section.

 ### Installing